 - Demonstrated commitment to medicine and service to the underserved

 - Minimum total GPA of 3.0 on a 4.0 scale

-- Verbal reasoning score on the MCAT of not less than 5
+- Verbal reasoning, physical science and biological science score on the MCAT of no less than 5

 - Evidence of community service and interest in medicine or public health professions careers